na-na-hi/renget/archive/iftod.md

 \>...Which is why you balk when the Legiana turns back to its gazing, having seemingly lost interest in you.
 \>Exposing its back to a potential threat?
 Something is definitely wrong here.
 \>A few steps forward now places you in reasonable striking distance.
 You're all too familiar with the motions needed to unsheathe, morph to sword form, and slice your target.
 In the Legiana's current position, you could likely get a few good swings on a folded wing, crippling its flight capability.
-\>But its behavior is throwing you off, making you second guess your approach.
+\>But its behavior is throwing you off, making you second guess your approach.%% "Hey..."
-"Hey..."
-\>If some part of you planned on saying more, you'll never know.
+%darkgreen%\>If some part of you planned on saying more, you'll never know.
 \>You become dimly aware of something quickly approaching from your left front, and just barely bring up your arm in a feeble attempt to guard from what the lizard part of your brain recognized as a bad thing before your conscious did.
 \>A navy blue tail smashes into your side, the world losing direction as you're sent sprawling into the ground and tumbling a couple meters away.
 \>This is normally the part where you'd get up while swearing profusely to yourself for being dumb enough to be caught off guard by a surprise attack.